yudhv/SEO/Strategy.md

     | Homepage link building | #1 | High (why?) | Joe | [Date]|

 ## Step 5 - Build a reporting system that maps goals to quantitative metrics

+# Tips based on Size
+## For large businesses (scalable)
+* Build a company blog - valuable, informative, and entertaining (Google recommended)
+* Create content that inspires viral sharing and natural linking
+* Be newsworthy.
+Examples include -
+    * Give away something for free
+    * Releasing a new product
+    * Write something controversial
+* Get your customers to link to you (search more and add desc)

+## For small businesses
+Search for sites that aren't directly competitive by using keywords relevant to your business
+* Directories
+* Link requests
+* Link exchanges